cpitman/cpitman.github.io/_drafts/2017-04-19-pricing-openshift-for-service-providers.md

 To calculate the price per CPU\*hour, we have to estimate the average resource usage each year (ie `Total CPU*hours Consumed`), then divide `Total Annual Cost` by that.
-This means that if customer A uses 100 CPU\*hours and all customers together use 10000 CPU\*hours, then customer A will pay 1% of the `Total Annual Cost` of the platform.
+This means that if customer A uses 100 CPU\*hours and we estimate all customers together will use 10000 CPU\*hours this year, then customer A will pay 1% of the `Total Annual Cost` of the platform.

 Pros: